 Out of Young's tenure at the Rhumboogie Cafe came his two sessions on which he led a studio band behind the club's bigest headliner, guitarist and blues singer T-Bone Walker.
 The first took place on October 10, 1944, while Young was still leading the house band, and 6 sides were released on the Rhumboogie label (these are also covered on our Red Saunders page).
 Young apparently still bore a grudge against Eddie Johnson because in the smaller studio aggregation, which featured selected members of the Rhumboogie house band along with members of Red Saunders' ensemble, Moses Gant was given the tenor sax spot in Johnson's place.
 Young, who was not inclined to be cooperative after Charlie Glenn quit using his band at the club in January 1945—he also didn't care for Glenn's demand to be listed as composer on some of the numbers—got into a protracted squabble with the club owner over copyrights and lead sheets from the 1944 session, delaying release of the first sides until August 1945.
 But the first release on Rhumboogie 4000 sold well.
 Reluctant to tamper with a winning formula, Glenn once again brought Young in to direct the band on a second T-Bone session, which took place on December 19, 1945.
 The Rhumboogie record label folded in the middle of 1946, before anything could be released from the second session, so other companies, such as Mercury, Old Swing-Master, Imperial, and Constellation were the eventual beneficiaries.

 On February 18, 1946, Young was hired to take over the piano chair in the Fletcher Henderson Orchestra at the Club DeLisa (Fletcher mostly conducted at this point in his career, restricting his piano work to one or two feature numbers a night).
 According to Walter C. Allen's monumental book Hendersonia: The music of Fletcher Henderson and his musicians (Highland Park NJ: Walter C. Allen, 1973, pp. 439-440), the lineup when the band opened at the club was: Elisha Hanna, Matthew Rucker, Willie Wells, and Lee Trammell, trumpets; Joe Brown and Hosea Martin, trombones; Edmund Gregory and Emerson Harper, alto saxes; Woodrow Key and Otis Finch, tenor saxes; probably Buddy Conway, baritone sax; Bill Brookins, bass; and Al Williams, drums; George Floyd was the band singer.
 The other musicians were part of Henderson's touring ensemble; Floyd had been with him since 1942 and most of the others had joined him in Detroit in January 1945.
-Only Marl Young was local, hired to replace Vivian Glasby who tired of traveling with the men in the band and decided to stay in St. Louis.
+Only Marl Young was local, hired to replace Vivian Glasby who had gotten tired of traveling with the men in the band and decided to stay in St. Louis.
 In April, Edmund Gregory decamped to New York, where he took up bebop and became Sahib Shihab.
 Emerson Harper left some months later; the altoists were replaced by Bill McCall and Hobert Clardy from the South Side talent pool.
 Bill Brookins' spot was quickly taken by local bassist Ellsworth Liggett.
 Soloing was reserved to Willie Wells (an incipient bebopper) on trumpet, Joe Brown on trombone, and the two tenor players.
-In August 1946 (on top of the grueling 6-night-a-week regimen at the DeLisa, he had been hitting the law books, presumably to prepare for the bar exam) Young failed to report for a show and was found asleep in his car outside the club.
-Although his legal training would prove useful later, Young never did get around to taking the bar examination.
+In August 1946 (on top of the grueling 6-night-a-week regimen at the DeLisa, he had been hitting the law books, presumably to prepare for the bar examination) Young failed to report for a show and was found asleep in his car outside the club.
+Although his legal training would prove useful later, Young never did get around to taking the bar examin.
 His replacement for the remainder of the Henderson engagement was a recent arrival from Alabama who styled himself H. Sonne Blount (he is better known today as Sun Ra).

 The first documentary evidence of the new company is a mention of Sunbeam 101.
 On November 9, 1946 Billboard announced that "Marl Young, Negro orchestra fronter, released his first waxing, Water Boy and The Lord's Prayer, by Robert McFerrin on the new Sunbeam label."
 Robert McFerrin, Sr., was born on March 19, 1921 in Marianna, Arkansas.
 He sang baritone in a gospel group, and become a local gospel soloist of some note.
 During World War II he served in the Army.
 In the 1950s he moved to New York to sing at the Metropolitan Opera.
 He is the father of the eclectic vocalist Bobby McFerrin, who gained fame in 1988 for his novelty song, "Don't Worry, Be Happy."
 Both sides of Sunbeam 101 were gospel numbers.

 From a copy of Sunbeam 101 in the collection of Dan Kochakian, we learn that the accompaniment was by piano and bass only, not by one of Marl Young's larger groups.
-Also, the matrix numbers indicate a different session from the first Young big band outing (which McFerrin sang on).
+Also, the matrix numbers indicate a different session from the first Young big band outing (which McFerrin also sang on).
 The matrix numbers are close, however; Sunbeam 101 could have been cut a couple of days earlier.

 Robert McFerrin (voc); Marl Young (p); Robert Lee "Rail" Wilson (b).